oliviawestmacottssw/SSW.Rules.Content/rules/quality---do-you-know-how-to-request-a-test-please/rule.md

 1. Find two free testers to send the email below
 2. Stop working on the project until you receive either a "pass" or "fail" email
-3. Create your "test please" following this template:
+3. Create your "test please" following this template: (refer to Windows Forms or Email templates below)

 **Subject: Test Please - Product Name v1.11**​